 Suomenlinna is a district of Helsinki and is open to visits every day of the year.
-Some tourist services on the island are only open during the summer season (May-September), but there are services available in the winter as well.
+Some tourist services on the island are only open during the summer season (May-September), but there are many services available in the winter as well.

 How much is the entrance fee to Suomenlinna?

 There is no entrance fee to the fortress.
 Visitors only have to pay for the crossing to Suomenlinna and back.
 Please note that the ferry ticket does not include entrance to the museums on the island; each museum has its own separate entrance charge.
 More information on museum prices and opening hours here.
-During the summer season you can also buy a combined ticket to all six museums on the island.
-The combined ticket is valid for the whole summer (May-September).

 Can I get to Suomenlinna via the service tunnel?

 Unfortunately this is not possible.
 In 1976–1980, a narrow tunnel was built from Suomenlinna.
 District heating, water and cables go through the tunnel.
 The narrow passage in the tunnel, suitable for a car, is only meant for emergency vehicles and for the use of the authorities.

 Can you rent bicycles in Suomenlinna?
 Is there a minitrain or horses on the island?